 The stepping stone pathway adds to the contemporary vibe, whilst drawing the eye down to the garden building, raised up onto a sleek deck.
 Don't miss the panelled fence too, where more clean lines help to elongate the space.

 Need more inspiration?
-Our garden wall ideas is full of stunning designs.
+Our garden wall ideas feature is full of stunning designs.

 Chic grey paving makes a striking contrast against softer strips of planting, which add an extra dose of visual interest.
 Meanwhile, the lighting around the steps elevates the look come nightfall (and is also handy for safety reasons).

 The pergola offers a sense of privacy from above, and pairs beautifully with the wooden decking to create a retreat for alfresco dining.
 Fancy making your garden feel more exclusive?
-Head over to our garden privacy ideas for more inspiration.
+Our garden privacy ideas have more inspiration.

-A pond is a garden landscaping feature well worth introducing, if you can.
+A garden pond is a landscaping feature that's well worth introducing, if you can.
 It will help attract wildlife, and the sight of water and aquatic plants will add another dimension of pleasure to your outdoor space.
-If you have the room, you can dig out the pond and add a liner (head over to our guide on how to build a garden pond to get started).
+If you have the room, you can dig out the pond and add a liner (our guide on how to build a garden pond will help you get started).
 Or, you can get pre-formed pond liners in a range of sizes if you prefer.

 If you want to keep your pond looking modern, opt for angular shapes, like in the example above.
 Add a raised platform to show off an eye-catching sculpture – this one makes a fabulous finishing touch.
 A thin border of paving to the left of the water means that flowerbeds can still be accessed for maintenance.

-For small garden ideas, every inch of space counts.
-And with clever landscaping ideas, you can make even your pathways feel fresh and intriguing.
+For small gardens, every inch of space counts.
+And with clever landscaping ideas, you can make even your pathways feel intriguing.

 This narrow walkway above incorporates a plethora of textures.
 The panelled wood flooring is horizontally aligned to make the space feel wider, whilst paved stepping stones add an element of playfulness.
 Of course, the real show-stopping detail is the soft mounds of dense, ground-covering foliage.
 It's a surprising feature that will bring delight to anyone who passes by, and is a great way to add interest.